GLOBAL MARKETS-Dollar falls on weak U.S. data, stocks eke out gains

 NEW YORK, Nov 26 The dollar fell on Wednesday after disappointing U.S. home sales data, but global equity markets edged higher on hopes for more stimulus from the European Central Bank and the prospect that stocks may be a better investment than other alternatives.

-The less-than robust data fed worries the U.S. economy might be losing momentum.
-Also feeding that concern were data showing U.S. consumer spending rose modestly in October while a key measure of business spending plans fell for a second straight month.
+The less-than housing robust data fed worries the U.S. economy might be losing momentum.
+Also feeding those concerns were data showing U.S. consumer spending rose modestly in October while a key measure of business spending plans fell for a second straight month.

 Sales of new U.S. single-family homes rose for a third straight month last month, but a downward revision to September's pace of sales suggested the housing market's recovery would remain gradual.